 There is further information on what you must to do if you start employing workers as your trade increases.

-SELF-EMPLOYMENT: Being classed as a sole trader means you are working for yourself and self-employed.
-You will need to inform HM Revenue and Customs and follow the rules for running a business.
+Being classed as a sole trader means you are working for yourself and self-employed.
+You would need to inform HM Revenue and Customs and follow the rules for running a business.

-START UP LOAN: You can apply for a government-backed Start Up Loan online.
-The unsecured personal loans range between £500 and £25,000 to start or grow your business.
+You can apply for a government-backed Start Up Loan online.
+Currently, these unsecured personal loans range between £500 and £25,000 to start or grow your business.